-Geothermal energy is heat from the Earth's interior that is a potential source of energy.
+Geothermal energy can be tapped in a variety of ways as a clean source of energy for homes and industry.
 The commonest way of capturing the energy from geothermal sources is to tap into naturally occurring hydrothermal convection systems where cooler water seeps into the Earth's crust, is heated, and then rises to the surface.
 When heated water is forced to the surface, it is straightforward to capture that steam and use it to drive generators.
 Geothermal power plants exploit steam or hot water that emerges from drilled holes.

 Geothermal springs for power plants